Generalized Persistence Diagrams for Persistence Modules over Posets: Introduction

-\paragraph{Organization.} In Section \ref{sec:prelim} we briefly review basic concepts from category theory and persistence theory, specifically zigzag persistence.
-In Section \ref{sec:the rank invariant} we define the rank invariant of a zigzag module (i.e. zigzag diagram of vector spaces) and show that there is a well defined procedure to translate the barcode of a zigzag module into its rank invariant, and vice versa.
-In Section \ref{sec:rank invariant in general} we define the rank invariant and the persistence diagram of a functor $\Pb\rightarrow \C$ by generalizing ideas in the previous section.
+\paragraph{Organization.} In Section \ref{sec:prelim} we briefly review basic concepts from category theory and persistence theory, and we also recall basic terminology from order theory.
+In Section \ref{sec:rank invariant in general} we define the rank invariant and persistence diagram of a functor $\Pb\rightarrow \C$.
 In Section \ref{sec:reeb graph} we propose a novel viewpoint on Reeb graphs and their $0$-th level set barcodes.
 This new perspective provides a new method to compute the $0$-th level set barcodes of Reeb graphs without passing to the category of vector spaces.
 Also, we establish stability results for the persistence diagrams of merge trees and ``untwisted" Reeb graphs.
 In Section \ref{sec:discussion} we discuss possible extensions.